-- 250 g (8 oz) chocolate (68% or 70% cocoa)
+- 250 g (8 oz) dark chocolate (bittersweet chocolate, 68% or 70% cocoa)

 - 60 g (1/3 cup plus 2 tablespoons) plain flour (all-purpose flour)

-- 60 g (2 oz) cocoa powder
+- 60 g (1/2 cup) cocoa powder

 - 1/2 teaspoon baking powder

-- pinch of salt
+- pinch of fine salt

 - 1 egg yolk

-- Preheat the oven to 180°C (350°F).
+- Preheat the oven to 180°C (350°F) (without fan).

 - Line a 23 cm (9 inch) square baking tin with baking paper.

 - Melt 200 g (7 oz) of the chocolate in a bain-marie and set aside to cool slightly.

 - Sift the flour, cocoa powder, baking powder and salt into a medium bowl.

-- Beat in the melted chocolate, and then fold in the remaining dry ingredients and the chopped chocolate pieces.
+- Fold in the remaining dry ingredients and the chopped chocolate pieces.

-- Pour the mixture into the baking tin and bake for about 30 to 35 minutes.
+- Bake for about 30 to 35 minutes.
 A skewer inserted in the middle of the cake should come out sticky but not with raw cake mixture attached to it.
 The cake will also continue to cook as it cools.

 - Leave the cake to cool on a wire rack before slicing.

-- Serving Size: 16
+- Serving Size: 1